Stapleton, Bristol: Stapleton Church

-History

 There has been a Church on this site for at least 500 years.
 The original dedication was to St. Giles, but between 1691 and 1720 the old Church was demolished and a new one, dedicated to the Holy Trinity, erected in its place.
-In 1854 the Bishop of Gloucester and Bristol, Bishop Monk, whose official residence was what is now Colston's School, offered to rebuild the Church at his own cost, desiring “my fellow parishioners to understand that my motives in this work are to remove the source of dispute and contention for pews, caused by the inadequate size of the Church, and to provide sittings for the poor as well as other classes of Parishioners”.
+In 1854 the Bishop of Gloucester and Bristol, Bishop Monk, whose official residence was what is now Collegiate School, offered to rebuild the Church at his own cost, desiring “my fellow parishioners to understand that my motives in this work are to remove the source of dispute and contention for pews, caused by the inadequate size of the Church, and to provide sittings for the poor as well as other classes of Parishioners”.
 The Chancel was rebuilt at the cost of the lay rector, Greville Smyth, and the new Church was dedicated on 15 April 1857.
 The Choir Vestry was added in 1892.

-The Benefice

 At first the Church was the responsibility of the Benedictine monks of the Priory of St. James, who appointed chaplains.
 The first Vicar was instituted in 1540, after the dissolution of the monasteries.
 In 1544 St. James’ Priory with all its assets, including the rectory and tithes of St. Giles’ Church, was sold to Henry Brayne, a merchant tailor of London.
 In 1626 the Heath House estate, with the rectory and tithes, was bought by Thomas Walter, from whom they descended to the Smyth family of Ashton Court, as described in the tablet over the North Door.
 The lay rectory and tithes were surrendered by Greville Smyth in 1857, when the Vicar became the Rector, but the right of presentation to the benefice was retained by the family until 1948, when it was transferred to the Bishop of Bristol.

-The Church

 The Church is a fine example of Victorian Gothic architecture in the Decorated style.
 It was built of Pennant stone quarried locally at Broom Hill and the stone for the dressings came from quarries near Bath.

-Exterior

 The Tower with its spire is a commanding feature rising to a height of 170 feet.
 Coupled buttresses at its angles rise boldly in five stages to the rich parapet and are capped with crocketted pinnacles.
 These flank the spire whose eight angles are ornamented with crockets carved in Bath stone bands, the general facing being of Pennant stone in courses.
 A large metal cross surmounts the finial of the spire.
 At the foot of the Tower is the elaborately carved West Doorway.

-Interior

 The springing of the arches, the roof-corbels and window heads are enriched by fine carvings of heads, angels with musical instruments, and foliage.
 The whole of the roof is of oak, that in the chancel being ribbed and carved.

-Font

-This dates from 1857 and is of alabaster set on marble pillars.
+The font dates from 1857 and is of alabaster set on marble pillars.
 The oak cover is a memorial to two members of the Hall family who fell in the First World War.